ArduPilot/ardupilot_wiki/common/source/docs/common-3dr-radio-advanced-configuration-and-technical-information.rst

    buffered in a 2048 byte buffer
 -  to prevent the buffer from getting too much data (which increases latency and risks overflow) the radios send information on how full the buffer is to the connected device.
-The APM code adapts its telemetry rates by small amounts to keep the amount of buffered data reasonable.
+ArduPilot adapts its telemetry rates by small amounts to keep the amount of buffered data reasonable.
 -  The TDM algorithm is also adaptive, in the sense that when it is the